-Writers Collective of Canada (WCC) volunteer facilitators support WCC’s vision and mission by providing free exploratory writing workshops.
+Writers Collective of Canada (WCC) volunteer facilitators support WCC’s vision and mission by providing free community writing workshops.

 WCC facilitators are the primary contacts for participants in our workshops and we equip them with training and support.
 They provide workshops in various settings, including:

-- Community centres and social service agencies, such as those providing supports for addiction, mental illness, youth, women, elders, adult learners, and Indigenous, immigrant, refugee and 2SLGBTQQIA communities
+- Community centres and social service agencies, such as those providing supports for underhoused, addiction, mental illness, youth, women, elders, adult learners, and Indigenous, immigrant, refugee and 2SLGBTQQIA communities, veterans and more

 About Facilitator Training